Virtual reality-based adjunctive therapy interventions for neurodiverse students

 Founder & CEO

-Michael oversees Vizmoo’s mission and the creative vision for products like Mirror Me.
+Michael oversees Vizmoo’s mission and the creative vision for products like Groove Catcher.
 He is a long-time software developer with experience in technical projects, such as medical imaging, neural modeling, and music visualization.
-Mirror Me combines Michael’s passions as a musician, dancer, and all-around geek.
+Groove Catcher combines Michael’s passions as a musician, dancer, and all-around geek.
+He is currently involved in exploring how VR can improve education and developing Groove Catcher for neurodiverse students.
 He works, makes music, plays, and creates in Philadelphia, PA.

 Picture of Karen Dehaven wearing a scarf and smiling at the camera.